Phrasal Verbs with Give: Meanings, Examples, and Usage (B2–C1)

-Verb + preposition – Look after (to take care of) → She looks after her younger brother.
+She looks after her younger brother.

-Verb + Adverb – Break down (to stop working) → My car broke down yesterday.
+My car broke down yesterday.

 Separable vs. Inseparable Phrasal Verbs

-• Turn off the TV or Turn the TV off.
+Turn the TV off.

-Inseparable: The object cannot split the phrasal verb.
+The object cannot split the phrasal verb.

-• Look after your health.
-(NOT: Look your health after.)
+Look after your health.

-Phrasal verbs with “give”
+Phrasal Verbs with Give

 Give up